openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/high-level-performance-hints.rst

 Internally, every device "translates" the value of the hint to the actual performance settings.
 For example, the ``ov::hint::PerformanceMode::THROUGHPUT`` selects the number of CPU or GPU streams.
-Additionally, the optimal batch size is selected for the GPU and the :doc:`automatic batching <openvino_docs_OV_UG_Automatic_Batching>` is applied whenever possible.
-To check whether the device supports it, refer to the :doc:`Supported devices <openvino_supported_devices>` article.
+Additionally, the optimal batch size is selected for the GPU and the :doc:`automatic batching <../inference-devices-and-modes/automatic-batching>` is applied whenever possible.
+To check whether the device supports it, refer to the :doc:`Supported devices <../../../about-openvino/compatibility-and-support/supported-devices>` article.

 The resulting (device-specific) settings can be queried back from the instance of the ``ov:Compiled_Model``.
 Be aware that the ``benchmark_app`` outputs the actual settings for the ``THROUGHPUT`` hint.
 See the example of the output below: